Zambezi River House by Felix Brinkhege: Sustainable Luxury on Zambia’s Iconic Waterways

 Sustainable and Climate-Responsive Materials

 To mitigate extreme temperatures reaching 45°C during the dry season, exterior and interior walls were built from rammed earth up to 30 centimeters thick.
-The local red earth, rich in natural oxides, was stabilized with only 4–5% white cement, ensuring a homogeneous facade while maintaining a natural color palette.
+The local red earth, rich in natural oxides, was stabilized with only 4 to 5% white cement, ensuring a homogeneous facade while maintaining a natural color palette.
 The monolithic aesthetic of the walls is softened by frameless sliding windows that allow cross-ventilation and a seamless indoor-outdoor experience.

 Inside, the materials palette is deliberately restrained: polished exposed screeds, lime plaster walls, local teak, unplastered rammed earth, and copper details pay homage to Zambia’s rich copper heritage.
 A young baobab tree in the central courtyard will eventually provide shade and act as the natural centerpiece of the home.